SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 Physical Constants
 ------------------

-For some idealised test it can be useful to overwrite the value of some physical constants; in particular the value of the gravitational constant.
-SWIFT offers an optional parameter to overwrite the value of :math:`G_N`.
+For some idealised test it can be useful to overwrite the value of some physical constants; in particular the value of the gravitational constant and vacuum permeability.
+SWIFT offers an optional parameter to overwrite the value of :math:`G_N` and :math:`\mu_0`.

 .. code:: YAML

    PhysicalConstants:
      G:    1
+     mu_0: 1

 Note that this set :math:`G` to the specified value in the internal system of units.
 Setting a value of `1` when using the system of units (10^10 Msun, Mpc, km/s) will mean that :math:`G_N=1` in these units [#f2]_ instead of the normal value :math:`G_N=43.00927`.
+The same applies to :math:`\mu_0`.

 This option is only used for specific tests and debugging.
 This entire section of the YAML file can typically be left out.
 More constants may